- Home

 (c) on the school's website.

-(5) To facilitate enrollment as required by Section 53F-4-513, a primary school or LEA of enrollment shall provide the notice required under Subsection (4) concurrent with the high school course registration period designated by the LEA for the upcoming school year.
+(8) To facilitate enrollment as required by Section 53F-4-513, a primary school or primary LEA shall provide the information required under Subsection (6) concurrent with the high school course registration period designated by the primary LEA for the upcoming school year.

-(8) A primary school of enrollment shall determine fee waiver eligibility for participating public school students pursuant to Rule R277-407.
+(10) A primary school shall determine fee waiver eligibility for participating public school students pursuant to Rule R277-407.

-(9)(a) If a participating student qualifies for a fee waiver, the student's primary LEA or school of enrollment shall provide the participating student access to an online course by:
+(11)(a) If a participating student qualifies for a fee waiver, the student's primary LEA or primary school shall provide the participating student access to an online course by:

-(i) allowing a student access to necessary technology in a computer lab or other space within the school building during a school period or during the regular school day for the student to participate in an online course; or
+(i) allowing a student access to necessary technology within the school building during the regular school day for the student to participate in an online course; or

-(ii) providing a participating student technology and Wi-Fi needed for the student to participate outside of the school building.
+(ii) providing a participating student with the technology and Wi-Fi needed for the student to participate outside of the school building.

-(b) If a participating student who qualifies for a fee waiver is a home or private school student, the online course provider shall provide the participating home or private school student access to the online course.
+(b) If a participating student who qualifies for a fee waiver is a home school student, the online course provider shall provide the participating home school student access to the online course.

-(10) Where students access program courses using LEA-owned and managed devices, an LEA shall configure devices to participating students to form a separate user account or otherwise allow access to program provider materials using credentials supplied by a program provider.
+(13) Where participating students access program courses using LEA-owned and managed devices, the primary LEA shall configure devices so the participating students may form a separate user account or otherwise allow access to online course provider materials using credentials supplied by an online course provider.

-(12)(a) Course completions conferring high school credit shall be recorded in a student's record of credit and course completion for grade 9 to allow recognition toward grades 9-12, and high school graduation requirements.
+(15)(a) A primary LEA shall record course completions conferring high school credit in a student's record of credit and course completion for grade 9 to allow recognition toward grades 9-12, and high school graduation requirements.

-(b) A primary LEA of enrollment accepting credit toward high school requirements is not required to independently verify:
+(b) A primary LEA accepting credit toward high school requirements is not required to independently verify:

 (i) early graduation status; or